Are you afraid that you cannot afford the costs of nursing home care without losing your own assets?

 MEDICAID ESTATE PLANNING

-When developing a Medicaid plan for an individual (or couple) Antony M. Eminowicz, Esq believes in the holistic approach: he studies the matter as a whole, and not just the sum of their parts.
-Antony M. Eminowicz, Esq ensures that every client’s estate plan is reviewed and amended, if appropriate, when a Medicaid strategy is being implemented.
+When developing a Medicaid plan for an individual (or couple) Antony M. Eminowicz, PLLC believes in the holistic approach: he studies the matter as a whole, and not just the sum of their parts.
+Antony M. Eminowicz, PLLC ensures that every client’s estate plan is reviewed and amended, if appropriate, when a Medicaid strategy is being implemented.
 Here are two examples of how unknowledgeable Medicaid planning can drain the assets of families.

 1. Medicaid can be lost and an estate depleted with the wrong Will